MicrosoftDocs/azure-reference-other/studio-module-reference/data-transformation-filter.md

 ---
 # Data Transformation - Filter

-This article describes how you can use the filter modules in Azure Machine Learning Studio to transform digital data.
-The modules in this group of tools for Machine Learning Studio are based on filters that were developed for digital signal processing technology.
+This article describes how you can use the filter modules in Azure Machine Learning Studio (classic) to transform digital data.
+The modules in this group of tools for Machine Learning Studio (classic) are based on filters that were developed for digital signal processing technology.

 [!INCLUDE [studio-ui-applies-label](../includes/studio-ui-applies-label.md)]

 Filters typically are applied to data in the data processing stage or the preprocessing stage.
 Filters enhance the clarity of the signal that's used for machine learning.
-For example, you can use the filter modules in Machine Learning Studio for these processing tasks:
+For example, you can use the filter modules in Machine Learning Studio (classic) for these processing tasks:

 -   Clean up waveforms that are used for speech recognition.
 -   Detect trends or remove seasonal effects in noisy sales or economic data.